Full Table of Contents

 Healthcare professionals believe and announce that their foremost concern is the well-being of patients.
 If it were so, they would report instead of maintaining this wall of silence.

 JCAHO requires disclosure to patients of sentinel events.
-The AMA states that, "the physician is ethically required to inform the patient of all the facts necessary to ensure understanding of what has occurred" after an adverse event.
-It also states liability concerns should not impede disclosure.
+The AMA states that, “the physician is ethically required to inform the patient of all the facts necessary to ensure understanding of what has occurred” after an adverse event.
+It also states that liability concerns should not impede disclosure.
 On top of that there are federal mandatory reporting laws.
-Yet still the reporting rate is only 1.5%.
-And healthcare professionals believe they report everything.
+Yet still the reporting rate is only 2%.
+Ever ask a healthcare professional about this?
+They believe they report everything.
+The gap between the truth and their self-serving beliefs is lethal for patients.